TruTV (United Kingdom and Ireland): Programming

-Most of TruTV's programming originally aired in the US.
+Most of TruTV's programming originally aired domestically in the United States.
 Programming ranges from TruTV programming, such as I, Detective and Bait Car to factual reality programming such as Hardcore Pawn and Container Wars, as well as programmes such as Fear Factor and Conan.

-Unlike its US counterpart which relaunched in October 2014 with a new focus on humour while retaining its reality format and a revamped logo, the British version never followed suit.
+Unlike its US counterpart which relaunched in October 2014 with a new focus on humour while retaining its reality format and a revamped logo, the original British version didn't follow suit.
 In March 2015, it was announced that the channel would broadcast RuPaul's Drag Race.
 Season 4 started airing in June 2015.
 As a result, Conan was moved to the later time of 01.00, rather than airing in its original slot of 23.00.

 On 9 April 2015, TruTV began airing Branson Famous.

 On 9 June 2015, it was announced that TruTV would become the UK home of America's Got Talent, taking over from ITV2.
 It will start airing the tenth season later in the summer.

 In November and December 2016, TruTV began airing Adult Swim shows, such as Mr. Pickles, Robot Chicken and Rick and Morty, on Fridays from 23.00.